How To Change Your Kitchen Faucet Like A Pro

 • Bucket

 • Two towels (The first towel is to clean up any spilled water, the second one is for your back if needed.
-You’ll be laying under the sink for some time, and the towel can help you from getting unnecessary pain in your back.)
+You’ll be lying under the sink for some time, and the towel can help you from getting unnecessary pain in your back.)

 The next thing you’re going to want to do is to turn off both the hot and cold water valves.
 The last thing you want on your hands is a flood mid-replacement.